TirupMehta/SHA-256-encoder/README.md

 The tool fetches your input, generates a secure hash, and lets you copy it to the clipboard with a toast notification.
 Red particles flare briefly during hashing, a nod to the beating heart of code.

-> "Encode your heart, but never mine."
+> "Encrypt your story, leave no trace."

 ---